Semidefinite Programming and Ramsey Numbers: Using flag algebra to bound Ramsey numbers

 \section{Using flag algebra to bound Ramsey numbers}

 For some $n<R(G_1,G_2,\ldots,G_k)$, start with a $\{ G_1,G_2,\ldots,G_k\}$-free $k$-edge-coloring $H$ of a $K_n$.
 Now replace every vertex by a large independent set of size $N$, say.
-If this blow-up graph contains a copy of $G_i$ in color $i$, then two of the vertices in this copy are in the same independence set.
-Making $N$ larger and larger, this graph sequence becomes an object that can be analysed by the plain flag algebra method.
+If this blow-up graph contains a copy of $G_i$ in color $i$, then two of the vertices in this copy are in the same independent set.
+Making $N$ larger and larger, this graph sequence becomes an object that can be analyzed by the plain flag algebra method.

-Formally, we consider the model of blow-ups of $k$-edge-colored complete graphs, for which every copy of $G_i$ in color $i$ contains two vertices in the same independence set.
+Formally, we consider the model of blow-ups of $k$-edge-colored complete graphs, for which every copy of $G_i$ in color $i$ contains at least two vertices in the same independent set.
 This model can easily be described in the theory of flag algebras.
-If you prefer the language of graph limits, we look at the $k$-colored graphon of $H$, i.e. a step function $W:[0,1]^2\to \{0,1\}^k$, where every $W(x,y)$ contains exactly one $1$ for off-diagonal steps, and all $0$s for the diagonal steps.
+For readers familiar with the language of graph limits, we look at the $k$-colored graphon of $H$, i.e. a step function $W:[0,1]^2\to \{0,1\}^k$, where every $W(x,y)$ contains exactly one $1$ for off-diagonal steps, and all $0$s for the diagonal steps.

 In this model, we find a lower bound $\delta_2$ for the density of non-edges via the plain flag algebra method.
 The minimum is achieved exactly by a balanced blow-up of any Ramsey graph.
 Therefore, if $\delta_2$ is a lower bound for the density of non-edges, then